Theory of Science and Research Design for Physical and Environmental Geographers

 Objectives and Content

-This is a course in philosophy of science relevant to master students in physical- and environmental- geography.
+This is a course in philosophy of science relevant to master students in physical and environmental geography.
 The course will demonstrate crucial principles of scientific sampling design and how one should avoid bias.
-The course elucidates theories underpinning current theoretical and conceptual models to understand landscape and landform processes and their abiotic and biotic drivers.
-Through this course, students should get insights into the structure of scientific publications and reasoning including research questions, hypotheses, models and critical interpretation of results.
-In essence, it aims to enable students to perform a rational and critical interpretation and discussion of their master project.
+The course elucidates the theories underpinning current theoretical and conceptual models to understand landscape and landform processes and their abiotic and biotic drivers.
+Through this course, students should get insights into the structure of scientific publications and reasoning, including research questions, hypotheses, models and the critical interpretation of results.
+In essence, it aims to enable students to perform a rational and critical interpretation and discussion of their master's project.

-During the course the student will develop a draft of their master project description, including a conceptual model, that will end up in milestone 1.
+During the course, the student will develop their master project description, including a conceptual model, which will end up in Milestone 1.

 Learning Outcomes